raphamorim/aQuery/readme.md

 # aQuery

-> A jQuery-like, client library less than 1kb
+> A jQuery-like, client library less than 2kb

 Works like [jQuery](https://github.com/jquery/jquery), however more lighter.
 Have less methods and selectors than jQuery.

-`Keeping only the essentials.`
+`Keeping only the essentials`

 ## Methods